manursanchez/HiBench_TFG_UNED/docs/run-hadoopbench.md

 hibench.masters.hostnames     |     Hadoop master node in your installation.
 For our MapR, it is nodo1mapr hibench.slaves.hostnames   |        Hadoop slaves nodes in your installation.
 For our MapR, it is nodo2mapr,nodo3mapr,nodo4mapr

-Note: For CDH, HDP and MapR users, please update `hibench.masters.hostnames`, `hibench.slaves.hostnames` and `hibench.hadoop.release` properly.
+Note: For CDH, HDP and MapR users, please update `hibench.masters.hostnames`, `hibench.slaves.hostnames` properly.

 ### 4. Run a workload ###
 To run a single workload i.e. `wordcount`.